paultcochrane/blog-travis-ci-com/_posts/2014-11-14-faster-heroku-deployments.md

 ## The Build API

 Heroku launched their [Build API](https://devcenter.heroku.com/articles/build-and-release-using-the-api) a while ago.
-We have had support for it since October 2nd, but users had to manually set the strategy to "api" in their .travis.yml.
+We have had support for it since October 2nd, but users had to manually set the strategy to "api" in their `.travis.yml`.

 **Starting on Monday, November 17, this will be the new default strategy.** Internally, all Travis CI will be doing, is bundle up the current project directory as a tarball and upload it to the Heroku API.
 It will then stream the buildpack compilation logs back from the Heroku API to the Travis CI web interface.

-In theory, the only change this will cause from an endusers perspective are faster deployments.
+In theory, the only change this will cause from an end user's perspective are faster deployments.

 ## HTTP Git